RemakingEden/jsparkes.com/_posts/2023-08-11-shifting-left-with-nuclei.md

 ---
 layout: post
-title: "Shifting Left with Nuclei: A Tester’s Experience"
+title: "Shifting Left with Nuclei: A Tester’s Perspective"
 ---

 Nuclei is a popular tool for DAST that allows you to scan web applications for vulnerabilities using predefined or custom templates.
 It is often used as a part of a DevSecOps pipeline to catch security issues before they reach production.
 But is it beneficial to shift left with Nuclei?